CarInsurance.com Insights

 Cheapest car insurance for seniors with DUIs in Indiana

-A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
-Typically, your insurance premium will double after a DUI.
-According to our data, in some states, the increase can be as high as 79% after your first DUI.
-If you get a second DUI, the insurance rates could increase by 188%.
+A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
+In most instances, your premium will double with a DUI.
+According to CarInsurance.com, in some states, rates can increase by 79% after the first DUI and up to 188% after a second.

 After a DUI, finding affordable or any coverage can be difficult, but based on our data, these insurers are the best options for seniors with a DUI in Indiana: